Valon Behrami: International career

 Behrami was capped for the Swiss national team at the Under-18, Under-19 and "A" levels; playing at FIFA World Cup in 2006, 2010, 2014 and 2018.

+He received his first call-up to the senior team in October 2005, when Köbi Kuhn added him to the squad for World Cup qualifiers against France and the Republic of Ireland.
+He made his senior debut against France on 8 October 2005.
 Behrami scored a key goal against Turkey at the Stade de Suisse in the first leg of their 2006 World Cup qualifying playoff tie.

 During the 2006 tournament, he suffered a groin injury which put him on the sidelines for the first two group matches.
 In the third match against South Korea, he was substituted late in the game in the 88th minute.
 He did not participate in the loss to Ukraine in the last 16.
 Behrami was in the starting eleven of Switzerland for all three matches during the 2008 UEFA European Championship, playing a total of 272 minutes.
 On 21 June, in the 2010 World Cup, after appearing to elbow Chilean player Arturo Vidal, Behrami was sent off with a red card in the second Group H match against Chile and became the first Swiss player to be sent off in a World Cup match.
 Behrami was included in the Switzerland 23-man squad for the 2018 FIFA World Cup.
 In their opening game, on 17 June, a 1–1 draw with Brazil, his performance was described as excellent, with note being made of his constant harassment of Brazil's Neymar.
 He became the first Swiss player to appear in four consecutive World Cup editions.

+Style of play

+A defensive midfielder, Behrami is known for his tenacity and physicality on the pitch, as well as his ability to recover balls through his tackling; his physical and defensive qualities complemented the creative and technical abilities of compatriot Granit Xhaka in midfield at international level.